cioos-siooc/ckan/README.md

 ## Details
 CKAN docker images built in this repo are based on the `ckan/ckan-base:2.9` docker image.
 The CKAN extensions are included in this repo as submodules and can be found at `/contrib/docker/src`.

 The Redis, Postgres, and Solr containers use prebuilt images.
 Some configuration of the Solr container is required however.
 Solr schema config can be found in `/ckan/config/solr`.
 The CKAN, Solr and Postgres images are built by github actions and pushed to docker hub.
 Postgres init scripts are found in `/contrib/docker/postgres/docker-entrypoint-initdb.d`.
-See the docker-compose.yml in `/contrib/docker/` for more infomation.
+See the docker-compose.yml in `/contrib/docker/` for more information.

 ## How to Build
 Building of production and dev images can be done in various ways